BenderScript/go-pprof/README.md

 # GO PPROF Example

-A forcefylly simple example of Gorilla MUX running a simple web server and a Pprof Server.
+A forcefully simple example of Gorilla MUX running a simple web server and a Pprof Server.

 PProf Server has all endpoints enabled: